Can you freeze chicken salad? Learn my best tips on when and when not to.

 - Store in the coldest part of the freezer for up to three months.

 TIP: When freezing, use a freezer bag with a thick layer.
 Don’t try to freeze using storage bags.
 This helps keep air and odors away from your food.
 Airtight containers don’t allow you to remove all the air from them.
 This can cause a freezer burn and further degrade its quality.

 How To Defrost Chicken Salad

 When thawing chicken salad, never thaw it at room temperature.
-Always thaw it in the fridge as this dish often contains highly perishable ingredients, so you don’t want to give bacteria a chance to grow by thawing at room temperature.
+Always thaw it in the fridge.
+This dish often contains highly perishable ingredients, and you don’t want to give bacteria a chance to grow by thawing at room temperature.

 To thaw, simply remove it from the freezer and place in the fridge overnight.

 How To Improve The Quality Of Previously Frozen Chicken Salad.

 If your chicken salad was made with mayonnaise, cream cheese or another dairy product, it’s likely there will be some separation.
 You may also see excess liquid on the top of your defrosted chicken salad.
 Here’s how to improve these issues.